Why Kenya Deserves a Slot on your Bucket List

 The Beaches

 Kenya's coastline is nearly 600 kilometres long.
 Powdery white as well as golden and silver sand beaches dot the coastline.
-From Diani on the southern tip to Lamu on the northern end, Kenya boasts many splendid beaches.
+From Diani on the southern tip to Lamu on the northern end, Kenya enjoys an abundance of splendid beach holiday resorts and locations.
 Their natural beauty and other attractions offer unforgettable beach safari experiences.
 Some often feature in popular ‘Best in the World Beaches' lists.
-Water sports such as water skiing, snorkelling, scuba diving, kayaking, and game fishing feature in most of the resorts.
+Water sports such as water skiing, snorkelling, scuba diving, kayaking, and game fishing are found in most of the resorts.

-Tourist hotels and beach cottages that befitting of all travel budgets dot the habited sections of the coastline.
+Tourist hotels and beach cottages or all travel budgets dot the habited sections of the coastline.
 Lamu and Mombasa represent the old urban Kenya.
 Lamu Town is estimated to be about 600 years old and is Kenya's oldest, continually inhabited urban area.
 Mombasa too is an old settlement founded around 900 A.D.
 The architecture and cultures in the two towns betray evidence of Kenya's past linkages with the outside world.
-Links to the Arabian Peninsula, the Indian Subcontinent, China and Europe are evident all over.
-The laid-back and hospitable Swahili culture complements their attraction to holidaymakers.
+Links to the Arabian Peninsula, the Indian Subcontinent, China and Europe are evident all in the Kenya's coastal urban centres.
+The hospitable Swahili culture complements their attraction to holidaymakers.

 People and Cultures of Kenya

-Kenya is a melting pot of African cultures sauced with others from around the world.
+Kenya is a melting pot of African cultures spiced up with others from around the world.
 There are forty-four official ethnic cultures and even more dialects in Kenya.
 Displays of the cultures through art and craft, language, dress, song and dance provide an exciting social dimension to every safari.

 Among the most popular of the cultures is that of the Maasai Tribe.
 They are cattle herders famous for their bravery.
-Many of them still live by their old customs, which tourists love to explore by visiting their villages.
+Many of them still live by their old customs.
+Tourists love to explore Masaai culture by visiting their villages.
 Their outdoor way of life enables them to live in harmony with nature.
-Their habitats of Masaai Mara, Amboseli ecosystems in Southern Kenya, and Laikipia and Samburu in the North hold many of Kenya's best wildlife reserves.
+Their habitats of Kajiado, Masaai Mara, and Amboseli ecosystems in Southern Kenya, and Laikipia and Samburu in the North hold many of Kenya's best wildlife reserves.

-Kenya's national language is Kiswahili, which together with English makes the country's pair of official languages.
-Most Kenyans speak both languages and at least one other, a mother tongue.
+Kenya's national language is Kiswahili, which, together with English makes the country's pair of official languages.
+Most Kenyans speak both languages and at least one other, usually an ethnic mother- tongue.

 The first Swahili words you are likely to hear and learn on landing in Kenya are 'Jambo?'/ 'Habari?'
 (Hello/how is it?) ; 'Hakuna Matata '(No problem'/’Eazy’!’); 'Asante Sana' (Thank you very much) and 'Kwaheri' (Good-bye/See you).
-Kiswahili has African Bantu roots peppered with Arabic and other languages including English, Portuguese and Hindi.
+Kiswahili is an African Bantu language peppered with Arabic, English, Portuguese and Hindi.

 Climate and Weather in Kenya

 Kenya's climate is, for the most part, sunny, all year round.
-High altitude mutes the tropical sun to yield pleasant mild weather in most places.
+However, the high altitude in most zones mutes the tropical heat and yields pleasant mild weather in most places.
+The Equator cuts the country along its width so there are no extreme variations in temperatures all year round.
 The average daily temperatures range between 15°C and 28°C (59°F and 92°F ) in the cold and hot seasons, respectively.

-Night temperatures rarely fall below 10 °C except in a few highland areas during the cold season between June and August.
+Night temperatures rarely fall below 10°C except in a few highland areas during the cold season from June to August.
 January and February are the hottest months.
 Average temperatures rise to a maximum of 28°C (84°F) in the central highlands and 30°C in the western regions.
 The coastal belt rises to 33°C (91ºF).
 The sparsely populated Northern areas are hotter with average temperatures reaching 38ºC (104ºF) in the year's hottest weeks.

 The high-altitude zones host most of the famous wildlife parks.
-Peak temperatures rarely rise above 28ºc (82ºF)in these areas.
+Peak temperatures rarely rise above 27ºc (82ºF)in these areas.
 Therefore, wildlife viewing is, for the most part, done in moderate sunny weather.
-There are many tourist attractions in the hot North too but these are less popular due to their remote locations.
-Still, their splendour and stunning scenery quickly melt away the effects of the distance and the heat.
+There are many tourist attractions in the hot North too but these receive fewer visitors due to their remote locations.
+However, the splendour borne of their stunning scenery, and rich and rare wildlife give them a unique value proposition that quickly melts away the strains brought by heat and distance.

 Weather changes follow the rains.
 The long rainy season lasts between April and June.
 October to December is the short rainy season.
 January through March is dry in most regions.
-All seasons are good for safari, but the dry ones allow wildlife viewing better, by most accounts.
+All seasons are good for safari.
+However, the dry months in the first, third and fourth quarters of the work better for wildlife viewing.

 The northern region is hot and dusty for most of the year.
-Its redemption is its beautiful landscapes that capture your attention easily and leave you feeling lost in wonderland.
+Its redemption is its beautiful landscapes and fascinating cultures that capture visitors' attention easily and leave you feeling lost in wonderland.

 Hotels in Kenya

-Kenya's hotel industry is well-established and vibrant.
-Several global hospitality brands have branches here.
-They complement several thousand indigenous hotels and restaurants.
+Kenya has a vibrant and experienced hospitality industry.
+Several global hospitality brands have branches here that complement several thousand indigenous hotels and restaurants.
 Many of these offer excellent services.
-Indeed, rave reviews and awards to Kenyan hospitality brands by top travel experts are quite common.
+Indeed, positive reviews and international awards by travel experts to Kenyan hospitality brands are quite common.

 All but a few game parks have lodges or accommodations.
 Rustic lodges and tented camps of the ordinary or luxurious kind provide a marked change from the urban hotels located in the cities.
-The Kenya Wildlife Service (KWS) runs self-catering lodges and tented camps in many wildlife parks too.
+In addition, the Kenya Wildlife Service (KWS) runs self-catering lodges and tented camps in many wildlife parks too.

-There are options for every traveller category.
-Good quality hotels for the budget traveller dot all urban centres.
-You choose among many neat hotels or beaten roadside inns, or you could camp in one of the tens of camping facilities dotted all over the country.
+There are hospitality options for every budget in small and big urban centres.
+Budget travellers may choose neat town hotels, beaten roadside inns, or camp in one of many camping facilities in the tourist circuits.

 Transport and Communication

-You get to travel luxury and spartan as well as everything in between.
-Because of the relatively good transport network, distances do not matter much.
+In each of the travel modes, you can travel luxury, or spartan, and everything in between.
+Because of the relatively good transport network, travel distances do not matter much.

 Urban Life in Kenya

 Nairobi is Kenya's capital city.
-The city sits on the country's southerly part at an elevation of 1,795 meters (5,889 ft/ meters) above sea level.
+The city sits on the southerly part of the country at an elevation of 1,800 meters (5,889 ft/ meters) above sea level.

 Nairobi in the Maasai language means 'place of cool waters.
 The city lives up to its name thanks to its pleasant moderate climate.
-It is a modern bustling city - one of the better-known in Africa.
-It is also one of the four major office sites of the United Nations Organization: The United Nations Environment Programme and UN-Habitat head offices are located here.
+It is a modern bustling city and among the better-known ones in Africa.
+It is also a major office-site of the United Nations Organization as it hosts the United Nations Environment Programme and UN-Habitat head offices.
 Besides, the city hosts the African head offices of several international corporations.

-Nairobi prides itself on being the only city in the world with a natural wildlife park.
+Nairobi prides itself on being the only Capital City with a natural wildlife park.
 The Nairobi National Park is located seven kilometres from the City Centre.
-For this, Nairobi calls itself 'the safari capital of the world'.
+For this, Nairobi calls itself 'the safari Capital of the World'.

 There are many other tourist attractions to enjoy in the city.
 Elegant hotels and restaurants, as well as good health and social services, are available too.
 However, like every growing City, Nairobi faces many challenges.
 For instance, traffic jams are frequent and severe.
 There are ongoing infrastructure projects that the Kenya government is implementing to make life better for the city's residents and visitors alike.